Sewell's Point

 Sewells Point is a peninsula of land in the independent city of Norfolk, Virginia in the United States, located at the mouth of the salt-water port of Hampton Roads.
 Sewells Point is bordered by water on three sides, with Willoughby Bay to the north, Hampton Roads to the west, and the Lafayette River to the south.
 It is the site of Naval Station Norfolk.

 Origins and variations of name

 The area was originally named in the 17th century after Henry Sewell, an Englishman who arrived in Virginia sometime prior to 1632.

-Later, variations in spelling were used, such as Seawells Point, and Sewall Point.
+Later, variations in spelling were used, such as Sowells Point, Seawells Point, and Sewalls Point.
 The common spelling today is Sewells Point.

 First church in Norfolk

 About 1637, the Elizabeth River Parish was created.
 The first Anglican church of Elizabeth River Parish was erected between 1638 and 1640 "at Mr. Seawell's Pointe," with assistance of Thomas Willoughby.
 The first recorded minister was the Reverend John Wilson.
 The second church to be located in the area now known as South Hampton Roads (the first being St Lukes in Smithfield), it stood somewhere within the present western limits of the US Naval Station Norfolk.
 According to old court records, the Episcopal churches in Norfolk are directly descended from it.